-- 1. Which of the following compounds is optically active: - a) ultra-pure water. - b) acetone. - c) tetrahydrofuran. - d) dichloromethane. - e) none of the above. - 2.
+- 1. Which of the following compounds is optically active? - a. ultra pure water. - b. acetone. - c. tetrahydrofuran. - d. dichloromethane. - e. none of the above. - 2.
 The measured optical activity of a solid compound is affected by three major factors.
-They are: - a) concentration and temperature of the solution, and length of sample tube. - b) size of the molecule, natural source of chemical, and solubility. - c) density and temperature of compound, and length of sample tube. - 3.
-If 0.8000 g compound was dissolved in 50.00 mL of solvent, and the solution was placed in a 2 dm long sample tube, and gave an α (observed rotation) of +3.2°, what would the specific rotation be? - a) +50° - b) +100° c) +200° - d) -1000° - 4.
-During the solid-liquid extraction of the lichen with acetone, the lab manual (p.83, Part A of lab manual) suggests we extract for 30 minutes.
-What would happen if the extraction went longer than 30 minutes? - 5.
-Why is all the extraction solvent removed prior to beginning the recrystallization part of the procedure?
+They are: - a. concentration and temperature of the solution, and length of sample tube. - b. size of the molecule, natural source of chemical, and solubility. - c. density and temperature of compound, and length of sample tube. - 3.
+If 0.8000 g compound was dissolved in 50.00 mL of solvent, and the solution was placed in a 2 dm long sample tube, and gave an (observed rotation) of +3.2 degrees, the specific rotation would be: - a) $+50^{\circ}$ - b)+100° - $c)+1000^{o}$ - 4.
+During the solid-liquid extraction of the lichen with acetone, the lab manual (Exp.
+7 Procedure Part A of lab manual) suggests we extract for 30 minutes.
+What would happen if the extraction went longer than 30 minutes? - a.
+The usnic acid being leached out of the lichen would begin to denature. - b.
+Nothing.
+A maximum amount of usnic acid has been extracted and further extraction time does no harm. - c.
+The extraction solvent, acetone, will begin to evaporate and thereby diminish the overall yield of usnic acid. - d.
+The experiment will have to be terminated because there will now be insufficient time to complete it. - 5.
+Why is all the 'acetone extraction solvent' removed prior to beginning the recrystallization part of the procedure? - a.
+So that a saturated solution can be made using reagent grade acetone. - b.
+The acetone must be removed in order to isolate and characterize the crude usnic acid. - c.
+Acetone is not a suitable recrystallization solvent. - d.
+Tetrahydrofuran and acetone are miscible solvents so acetone must be removed prior to using the polarimeter.